Family Business Grows, Takes the Name Goldman, Sachs & Co.

 In January 1888, accounting for the incorporation of Ludwig Dreyfuss as partner (another son-in law of Marcus Goldman), the firm changed its name from M. Goldman & Sachs to Goldman, Sachs & Co.

-The unique blend of talents of Henry Goldman and Samuel Sachs would shape the firm over the next three decades.
+The unique blend of talents of Henry Goldman and Samuel Sachs would shape the firm for more than two decades.
 Henry, a daring trader, increasingly sought opportunities for Goldman, Sachs & Co. to expand, particularly in underwriting offerings and trading securities.
 Sam, a more conservative banker, balanced Henry’s desires for expansion with the cautious, considered approach that had established the firm’s success in commercial paper and foreign exchange.

 The brothers-in-law would lead the firm together until 1914, when Henry Goldman became sole senior partner until his departure in 1917.